Simon-Keya/Zenials/README.md

 # Zenials
-An app for both social media purposes and jobs
+An social app for content growth and monetization